E-commerce trends Belgium: the future of online shopping

 — Greet Dekocker, Managing Director Becom

 Cross-border shopping remains a unique characteristic of the Belgian market.
-Consumers spent 5.5 billion euros at foreign webshops (34% of total online spending), with the Netherlands (32%) and France (22%) as the most popular destinations.
+Belgians spent 5.5 billion euros at foreign webshops (around 34% of their online spending).
+Conversely, Dutch (32%) and French (22%) shoppers are the largest foreign customers of Belgian webshops (Becom, 2023).
 For local entrepreneurs this means both a challenge and an opportunity for expansion into neighbouring markets.

 Mobile e-commerce and platform choice

 Mobile commerce is the new reality in Belgium.
-With 58% of all online purchases via smartphones, Belgium has become a mobile-first market.
+With more than half of online transactions now happening via mobile devices and the smartphone being the most-used purchasing device (trade.gov, Becom Market Monitor), Belgium is a mobile-first market.
 For webshop owners this means that mobile optimisation is essential for success.
-Sites that are not optimised for mobile use miss more than half of their potential customers.

 Why do Belgian entrepreneurs choose Shopify?
-Shopify dominates with 29% market share thanks to the combination of ease of use, Bancontact integration and multilingual functionality.
+Shopify is one of the most popular webshop platforms thanks to the combination of ease of use, Bancontact integration and multilingual functionality.
 Shopify webshop setup is a strategic investment that facilitates growth.
 The latest Shopify app trends show that especially apps that combine AI and automation are popular for personalisation and efficiency.

 SEO and marketing strategies for Belgian webshops